Campus Open Status

 Facilities Readiness Checklist

-The Facilities Readiness Checklist addresses major building systems such as HVAC, water, electrical, security and access systems.
+The Facilities Readiness Checklist helps building management teams address major building systems such as HVAC, water, electrical, security and access systems.
+Protocol for preparing campus facilities for safe re-occupancy can be found here.

 Workspace Navigation Checklist

-The Workspace Navigation Checklist addresses preparing the spaces and rooms within a building to accommodate behavior in office spaces, and preparing classrooms and other common spaces.
+The Workspace Navigation Checklist helps building management teams address preparing the spaces and rooms within a building to accommodate behavior in office spaces, and preparing classrooms and other common spaces.

 Elevator, stairwell, hallway and restroom access will be limited based on facility square footage.
 Location-specific signage will provide guidance, with restroom capacity generally limited to 50%.